poemich/eshop/README.md

 - If any shared logic is needed between controllers, it can be provided via separate helper services rather than through inheritance.

 This change ensures that a `CarController` is not forced to follow a contract that might not suit its needs, making our codebase more robust and compliant with LSP.

+### 4. Interface Segregation Principle (ISP)

+ISP means that clients should not be forced to depend on methods they do not use.
+Instead, interfaces should be small and focused so that a client only needs to know about methods that are of interest.

+**Implemented:**
+- We have defined separate interfaces for our services.
+For example, the `CarService` interface contains only the car-related methods that the controllers need, while `ProductService` focuses on product operations.
+- This approach ensures that each client interacts only with the specific methods it requires.